 Note: Under the COVID-19 Protection Framework, face to face surveying only occurs in areas at traffic light settings Orange and Green, and has shifted to contactless doorstep recruitment and subsequent interviewing over internet video conference or via phone at Red.
-If you have been recruited into the Household Travel Survey, and have any questions about this under current conditions, please contact the survey company (CBG Health Research) via the contact details provided in your recruitment pack.
-For more general information about COVID-19 alert levels, please see https://covid19.govt.nz/
+If you have been recruited into the Household Travel Survey, and have any questions about this, please contact the survey company (CBG Health Research) via the contact details provided in your recruitment pack.
+For more general information about the traffic light system (COVID-19 Protection Framework), please see https://covid19.govt.nz/

 Household Travel Survey methodology updated

 From July 2018, we changed the survey back to a face to face survey, asking people about 2 days of their travel.

 We invited Household Travel Survey participants to take part in further surveys as part of a Travel Research Panel.